 Why Professional Indemnity Claims Happen (and How to Stay Out of Trouble)

 Claims can stem from everyday slip-ups.
-A misunderstood recommendation.
-A missing detail in a report.
-A conversation where expectations weren’t fully hashed out.
+Fore example, a misunderstood recommendation, missing detail in a report, or a conversation where expectations weren’t fully defined.
 These things could happen even to experienced professionals, but knowing the common pitfalls helps you avoid them.

-At the end of the day, good risk management is simply good housekeeping.
-Clear expectations, tidy documentation, and honest communication go a long way in keeping your reputation strong and your stress levels low.
+Good risk management is simply good housekeeping.
+Clear expectations, tidy documentation, and honest communication help keep your reputation strong and your stress levels low.

-If your client thinks your advice, work or expert opinion caused them to lose money, they may decide to make a claim[MM1] .
+If your client thinks your advice, work or expert opinion caused them to lose money, they may decide to make a claim.
 These claims don’t have to arise from huge mistakes.
 Sometimes it can be a simple miscommunication, a misinterpreted recommendation, or something left out on a report.

 If you provide professional advice, assessments, creative services or written reports —basically anywhere a client relies on your professional judgement to make decisions, PI risk is part of the landscape.